nekernel-org/nekernel/dev/CRT/ReadMe.md

 # ZKA C++ RunTime

-This is the public interface of ZKA' NDK RunTime, please check ndk.dll instead.
+This is the public interface of ZKA' C++ RunTime.

 ###### (c) ZKA Technologies, all rights reserved.